 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IA.
-Analysis of Solar Active Regions and Activity from 19/2100Z to 20/2100Z: Solar activity has been at very low levels for the past 24 hours.
-There are currently 0 numbered sunspot regions on the disk.
+Analysis of Solar Active Regions and Activity from 19/2100Z to 20/2100Z: Solar activity has been at moderate levels for the past 24 hours.
+The largest solar event of the period was a M1 event observed at 20/1136Z from Region 2908 (S21W11).
+There are currently 8 numbered sunspot regions on the disk.

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (21 Dec, 22 Dec, 23 Dec).
+Solar Activity Forecast: Solar activity is expected to be low with a chance for M-class flares on day one (21 Dec) and expected to be low with a slight chance for an M-class flare on days two and three (22 Dec, 23 Dec).

 IIA.
-Geophysical Activity Summary 19/2100Z to 20/2100Z: The geomagnetic field has been at quiet levels for the past 24 hours.
-Solar wind speed reached a peak of 535 km/s at 19/2211Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 615 pfu.
+Geophysical Activity Summary 19/2100Z to 20/2100Z: The geomagnetic field has been at quiet to minor storm levels for the past 24 hours.
+Solar wind speed reached a peak of 631 km/s at 20/1826Z.
+Total IMF reached 19 nT at 19/2105Z.
+The maximum southward component of Bz reached -12 nT at 19/2317Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 227 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one, two, and three (21 Dec, 22 Dec, 23 Dec).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on days one and two (21 Dec, 22 Dec) and quiet to unsettled levels on day three (23 Dec).

 III.
 Event probabilities 21 Dec-23 Dec